SarahJune/oaa/doc/tutorial.md

 <a name="setup"></a>
 ## Setup
-Set up your package.json to track dependencies:
+Set up your package.json to track all the dependencies:
 `npm init`

 Install modules that integrate grunt and mocha, jshint and watch for changes.